KabeloM13/kabeloM13/README.md

 ---

-## 🧑‍🚀 I'm working on
+## 🧑‍🚀 What I'm working on:

-- Projects for freelance clients
+- Delivering freelance projects for clients
-- Pinterest & YouTube account management and content creation
+- Creating and managing content on Pinterest and YouTube
+- Learning and experimenting with AI & Machine Learning technologies
+- Developing decentralized applications (dApps) on the Ethereum blockchain

 ---